jbroker04/jbroker04/README.md

 ## 📜 Research and Publications

 During my graduation, I completed a project on emotion analysis using EEG and EOG signals.
-I have since published a research paper on this topic, which is available on [IEEE Xplore](https://ieeexplore.ieee.org/document/10498633).
+I have since published a research paper on this topic, which is available on [IEEE Xplore](https://ieeexplore.ieee.org/document/10498633) & Scopus Journal.
 This research has deepened my understanding of the relationship between brainwave signals and emotional states.

 ## 🔧 Hands-on Experience